Synchronicity

 Pattern overlap as a speculative image

-One possible way of thinking about synchronicity is not as a supernatural message and not as mere projection, but as a moment where patterns that are usually experienced separately appear to cross in a way that feels newly salient.
+One way of thinking about synchronicity is as a moment where patterns that are usually experienced separately cross in a way that feels newly salient.
+Not a supernatural message, not mere projection, but a real convergence that registers in experience precisely because different layers of pattern seem to touch at the same point.

 What synchronicity suggests about experience